 This presentation also contains information about the Company's EBITDA, Adjusted EBITDA, and contribution margin, which are not measures derived in accordance with U.S. generally accepted accounting principles ("GAAP") and which exclude components that are important to understanding the Company's financial performance.
 We define EBITDA as our net income, plus (i) depreciation, depletion, accretion and amortization expense; (ii) income tax expense (benefit); (iii) interest expense and (iv) franchise taxes.
-We define Adjusted EBITDA as EBITDA, plus (i) gain or loss on sale of fixed assets or discontinued operations, (ii) integration and transition costs associated with specified transactions, including our initial public offering, (iii) equity compensation, (iv) acquisition and development costs, (v) non-recurring cash charges related to restructuring, retention and other similar actions, (vi) earn-out and contingent consideration obligations, (vii) non-ceash charges and unusual or non-recurring charges.
-We believe that our presentation of EBITDA and Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA.
-EBITDA and Adjusted EBITDA and Adjusted EBITDA and Adjusted EBITDA.
-EBITDA and Adjusted EBITDA and Adjus
+We define Adjusted EBITDA as EBITDA, plus (i) gain or loss on sale of fixed assets or discontinued operations, (ii) integration and transition costs associated with specified transactions, including our initial public offering, (iii) equity compensation, (iv) acquisition and development costs, (v) non-recurring cash charges related to restructuring, retention and other similar actions, (vi) earn-out and contingent consideration obligations, (vii) non-cash charges and unusual or non-recurring charges.
+We believe that our presentation of EBITDA and Adjusted EBITDA will provide useful information to investors in assessing our financial condition and results of operations.
+Net income is the GAAP measure most directly comparable to EBITDA and Adjusted EBITDA.
+EBITDA and Adjusted EBITDA and